segarciat/TLPI/ch47-SystemV-Semaphores/exercises/06-binary-semaphores-with-named-pipes/README.md

 to the pipe to ensure that the first attempt to reserve it with *reserveSem()* or *reserveSemNB()* is successful.
 From here I got stuck.

-My initial attempt was to write to open the named pipe twice, once for read and once for write.
+My initial attempt was to open the named pipe twice, once for read and once for write.
 Then I would write 1 byte to the pipe, and subsequently close both file descriptors.
 The *reserveSem()* operation would then block because there is no FIFO write file descriptor open.
-I then attempted to use `O_NONBLOCK` to allow opening anyway, and then used the `SETFL` operation of `fcntl()` to remove the `O_NONBLOCK` flag after opening.
-However, the *read()* call would then block, presumably because the byte written during initialization of the pipe as a semaphore was discarded once all file descriptors had been closed.
+I then attempted to use `O_NONBLOCK` to allow opening anyway (for reading), and then used the `F_SETFL` operation of `fcntl()` to remove the `O_NONBLOCK` flag after opening.
+However, the *read()* call would then block anyway, presumably because the byte written during initialization of the pipe as a semaphore was discarded from the kernel buffer once all file descriptors had been closed.

 In my second attempt, I decided that these pipe descriptors should be kept open after *initSemAvailable()*.
-For this, I expected as a second argument a pointer to structure of type `struct sempipe`, which saved the two descriptors that were kept open.
+For this, I added a second argument to the function, a pointer to structure of type `struct sempipe`, which saved the two descriptors that were kept open.
 This had the following effects:

 1) In *reserveSem()*, I no longer needed to provide `O_NONBLOCK` when opening the FIFO for reading,